 "Jean inspires me, and we thoroughly enjoy having her on our team."

-Update: February 18, 2021 The saga of Jean's journey to receive her 2020 Governor’s Volunteerism and Community Service Award is a lengthy one.
-She had been scheduled to have it presented to her at a ceremony in Richmond in April 2020, but due to the pandemic that ceremony was cancelled, and awards were announced virtually in November 2020.
-The award itself was sent to Britepaths in December 2020, and today, almost a year later, Jean came in to receive her award.
-We are still so proud of her!
-Thank you, Jean!
+Update: May 20, 2021 The saga of Jean's journey to receive her 2020 Governor’s Volunteerism and Community Service Award is a lengthy one.
+She had been scheduled to receive it at a ceremony in Richmond in April 2020, but due to the pandemic that ceremony was cancelled, the awards were announced virtually in November 2020, and she was finally recognized by Governor Ralph Northam in a virtual ceremony on May 20, 2021!
+The award itself was sent to Britepaths in December 2020, and in February, Jean came in to receive her award.
+We are so proud of her and so grateful for her service.